Sebastian-Joseph/Sebastian-Joseph/README.md

 - Currently working on a Budgeting App
 - Learning App Development with Java & Android Studio
 - Co-Creator of 2D Platforming Game: Pencil McGee
 - Creator of Emotions.
-A 2D Platform Game
+A 2D Platform Game (WIP)

 ### Skills